lovesy07/bdpastl.github.io/courseMaterial/JavascriptPartII.md

+### EXERCISE:

+Take the object from before and add a favorite food array!

 #### Arrays of Objects:

 To create an array of objects, instead of using single 'primitive' types, we can use objects instead.
 Let's assume we're running a pizza restaurant and we need to send a list of pizza orders to our kitchen so they fire those pizzas up!